 ^{}The SECURE 2.0 Act of 2022 allows employers to provide employees the option of treating SEP, SIMPLE, and employer 401(k) employer and employee contributions on a Roth basis, effective 2023 and later tax years.
-However, at the time of this writing, financial organizations are waiting for the operational guidance from the IRS necessary to implement this provision.
+However, at the time of this writing, additional guidance had not been released to address the distribution rules and portability rules of Roth SEP and SIMPLE contributions.